Tiredenom6/CPE-322-Lab-Solutions/Lab 9/README.md

           $ python3 -m plantuml intrusiondetection.uml

 ## Results
 The result of this code is the creation of a png file called intrusiondetection.png which is available for viewing in the folder.
+The terminal can also be seen.